 While laughing and having a great time, one of the guys asked, "I know this feels a little scary, but what's the worst-case scenario here?"

 We're all familiar with the change management process at Amazon, which requires defining the worst-case scenario.

 I looked around, and then responded, "Well, the sail gets stuck up.
 And then the wind picks up more, and we're totally hosed."

 He laughed, and agreed that would be the worst-case scenario.

 The wind picked up.

 We went to lower the sail, and nothing happened.
 It stayed up.

 Upon inspection, a loose line had wrapped around the top of the mast, completely stopping our sail from being lowered.

 This is 100% a true story.
-You can't make up this level of coincidence.
+I mean, the level of coincidence is astonishing.

 Change Management Process